 Learn more about Chemical Biology and Medicinal Chemistry

 Deliver therapeutic agents for successful outcomes

-Research in the Lai Lab focuses broadly on infectious diseases at mucosal surfaces, targeted drug delivery and nanoparticle-immune interactions using a variety of tools from biophysics, molecular biology, immunology and engineering.
+The Lai lab focuses on infectious diseases at mucosal surfaces, targeted drug delivery and nanoparticle-immune interactions.

 Learn more about Pharmacoengineering and Molecular Pharmaceutics